RijadAlisic/OverleafMCP/README.md

 *Originally forked from [mjyoo2](https://github.com/mjyoo2)*

 An MCP (Model Context Protocol) server that provides full read/write access to Overleaf projects via Git integration.
-This allows Claude and other MCP clients to read LaTeX files, analyze document structure, edit content, manage preambles, and reorganize sections directly within your Overleaf projects.
+Allows Claude and other MCP clients to read LaTeX files, analyse document structure, edit content, manage preambles, reorganise sections, and manage bibliography entries directly within your Overleaf projects.

 ## Features

-- 📄 **File Management**: Create, read, delete, and list files across your Overleaf projects.
+- 📄 **File Management**: Create, read, copy, delete, and list files across your Overleaf projects.
 - ✍️ **Surgical Editing**: Read and write specific sections, subsections, and paragraphs without touching the rest of the document.
-- 🏗️ **Structural Control**: Move and insert sections or paragraphs to reorganize your paper atomically.
+- 🏗️ **Structural Control**: Move and insert sections or paragraphs to reorganise your paper atomically.
 - ⚙️ **Preamble Management**: Isolate and edit document setup (packages, custom commands) safely.
+- 📚 **BibTeX Management**: Search entries by any field, retrieve by citation key, and replace individual entries in-place.
-- 🔍 **Semantic Search**: Search paragraphs by keywords to quickly find and edit relevant topics.
+- 🔍 **Semantic Search**: Search paragraphs by keywords to quickly find and edit relevant content.
+- 🔁 **Paragraph Deduplication**: Automatically detect and rename duplicate `\paragraph{}` names.
 - 📊 **Project Summary**: Get an overview of project status and structure.
 - 🔄 **Auto-Sync**: Every write operation automatically pulls the latest state and pushes changes immediately to Overleaf.